Introducing Spin 360! First 500 signups will get 25% off ||

 The Role of Augmented Reality (AR) in Aftersales Services

-How Does the Man-machine Complementarity Enter The Scenario?
+How Does Man-Machine Complementarity Enter The Scenario?

 Even with advanced automotive CRM systems, relying solely on software to manage customer relations is not ideal.
 While these systems simplify customer management, human involvement remains crucial.